tommyku/blog3/content/blog/using-laravel-resource-controller-with-angularjs-ngresource.md

 kind: article
 created_at: '2014-12-02 00:00:00 +0800'
 slug: using-laravel-resource-controller-with-angularjs-ngresource
+abstract: 'An example of a RESTful API-based web app using Laravel 4.2 resource controller and AngularJS 1.4 NgResource'
 ---

 Laravel provides a simplified workflow to create a RESTful application namely RESTful Resource Controllers.
 It allows you to generate a set of standardized controller and route RESTful interface efficiently.
 Meanwhile AngularJS also has a module for facilitating RESTful resource exchange.
 In this article we will build a simplistic quoting (i.e. record what someone said) web app called *OneLine* which looks like this: